Hawker (trade): Indonesia

 Pedagang kaki lima are deeply entrenched throughout Indonesia, serving as a vital pillar of the informal economy.
-In cities like Yogyakarta, over 1,300 vendors operate across 14 districts, predominantly run by individuals with only a high school education, many of whom are women aged 1765, earning less than IDR 4 million per month and working long hours (6–10 hours daily) from their own modest capital.
+In cities like Yogyakarta, over 1,300 vendors operate across 14 districts, predominantly run by individuals with only a high school education, many of whom are women aged 17 to 65, earning less than IDR 4 million per month and working long hours (6–10 hours daily) from their own modest capital.
 National figures suggest Indonesia's informal sector, including hawkers and micro-enterprises, accounts for over 60% of the workforce and comprises around 99% of all businesses, forming a resilient economic backbone, particularly during crises such as the COVID-19 pandemic.
 However, the spread of hawkers has prompted urban-management challenges.
 Sidewalk occupations by vendors have led to narrowed pedestrian paths, illegal parking, and litter issues, causing conflicts with the public and municipal authorities.
 Local governments have initiated relocation programs and regulations, such as Surabaya’s 2014 ordinance mandates designated vending zones, while Sidoarjo has attempted temporary relocations in residential areas, but these actions have seen mixed results, with income losses of up to 50% reported among relocated vendors, who often resist moves to less strategic or poorly supported sites.

 Other countries

 Balut is a popular dish sold by hawkers in the Philippines, Laos, Cambodia, and Vietnam.
 Another common food sold by hawkers in Southeast Asia is taho, which is soft tofu served with syrup.
 In both China and Hong Kong, hawkers' inventories often include fish ball, beef ball, butzaigo, roasted chestnuts, and stinky tofu.
-In Singapore and Malaysia, these stands have become so successful that many have chosen to set up shop more permanently in a hawker centre.
+In Singapore, street hawking is illegal, and the term hawker is used for stall operators in government- or privately owned hawker centres.
+While street hawking still exists in Malaysia, hawker centres are also common.

 Across Asia, stalls have been set up with little to no government monitoring.
 Due to health concerns and other liability problems, the food culture has been seriously challenged in Indonesia, though without marked success.
 In Hong Kong, the lease versus licensed hawker restrictions have put a burden on this mobile food culture.
 The term jau gwei (literally: running from ghosts) has been used to describe vendors often running away from local police.